 Background information: split from the International Communist League – Fourth International in 1982, accusing the Spartacist League’s leader James Robertson of ruthlessly harassing anyone who posed a threat to his leadership.
 In 2018 the IBT experienced a major split (see Bolshevik Tendency below) and the then-minority faction gained control of the organization.
 Leading section is the Permanent Revolution Group in New Zealand.
 No American section.

 Background information: split from the International Bolshevik Tendency in 2008, accusing its leaders of the same abuse of power that led the IBT to split from the ICL-FI.
-Based in Brazil and the US.
-Its last activity was in 2015.
+Based primarily in Brazil.
+It is in liason with the Australian publication Bolshevik-Leninist.

 Stance on Syria: critically supports government.
 Characterizes rebels as US-sponsored jihadis, endorses Russian intervention in support of Syrian government.
 Sources: